aurelienpierreeng/ansel-website/content/_index.md

 ---
-title: "Photo-editing software for artists."
+title: "Photo-editing software for artists"
 date: 2022-11-27T22:36:34+01:00
 draft: false
 description: "Ansel is an open-source raw photo editor for artists"